Air Conditioning Maintenance from Command Service Center, Inc.

-In order for your air conditioner to keep blowing cold air, regular A/C maintenance from a high-quality HVAC provider like Command Service Center, Inc. is a necessity.
+For your air conditioner to keep blowing cold air, regular A/C maintenance from a high-quality HVAC provider like Command Service Center, Inc. is necessary.
 Avoid costly A/C repairs by allowing us to keep your A/C system well maintained before each summer.

 Three Ways To Service Your A/C Unit

 Clean Your Filters

-Air conditioner filters that are clogged or dirty will prevent airflow and drastically reduce the efficiency of your unit.
-Be sure to replace your filter on a monthly basis to keep your unit running smoothly.
+Air conditioner filters that are clogged or dirty will prevent airflow and drastically reduce your unit's efficiency.
+Be sure to replace your filter every month to keep your unit running smoothly.

 Clean Your Coils